ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/p2sh_pay_to_script_hash.md

 ![](../assets/ScriptCoin.png)

-The rest of the code concerning transaction generation and signing is exactly the same as in the previous part about native multi sig.
+The rest of the code concerning transaction generation and signing is exactly the same as in the previous section about native multi sig.